-The C-NLOPB ATIP Coordinator has added metadata within the C-NLOPB document management system (HPRM) to allow the tracking of the receipt date and the legislated completion date, including extensions, of the requests to ensure compliance with the Act.
-Notifications are being used to remind when the close date is nearing.
+The C-NLOPB ATIP Coordinator has added metadata within the C-NLOPB document management system (HPRM) to allow the tracking of the receipt date and the legislated completion date (including extensions) of the requests to ensure compliance with the Act.
+Notifications are being used as a reminder that the close date is nearing.
 In the event that the timeframes extend past the legislated timeframe, the Chief Executive Officer and General Counsel for the organization will be notified.